iTzVoko/iTzVoko/README.md

-- 👋 Hi, I’m @iTzVoko
-- 👀 I’m interested in designing and programming websites and applications
-- 🌱 I'm currently learning more about Linux & Git with Github in deep
-- 📫 How to reach me: Telegram: t.me/iTzVoko

-*I’m looking to collaborate in this period :)*
+# 👋 Hi there!
+I'm Ali.

+## 🚀 About Me

+- 👀 I'm a **Full-Stack Web Developer** with a passion for building beautiful and intuitive websites with a fast **performance**.

+- ☕ I've been working with HTML5, CSS3, JS, PHP, Python, and Java for several years, and I love learning about new technologies and trends in the field.
+- ⭐ I am also constantly learning and staying up-to-date on the latest trends and advancements in the field.

+- 🌱 Currently, I am focusing on deepening my understanding of Linux, C programming language and compiler design, and I am excited to collaborate and work with others on projects through GitHub.

+- 📫 If you want to get in touch, you can reach me on Telegram at t.me/iTzVoko.
+I look forward to connecting and working together!